 If I have an undergraduate or post graduate degree in economics, business or science, it is possible to apply to an MFA in creative writing?

 Yes!
 We celebrate diversity and encourage applicants from all educational and professional backgrounds to apply.

 The admissions committee will look at your transcripts to determine that you have completed an undergraduate degree and are in good academic standing.
 Unlike other graduate-level programs, the MFA in creative writing puts more importance on the writing sample and personal statement.

 What if I don't have an undergraduate degree?

 If you do not have an undergraduate degree we would still encourage you to apply.
 While most of our applicants do posses an undergraduate degree from a four-year college or university, there are a handful that do not.
-We will accept applicants who do not have a four-year degree and have processes in place to determine qualifications based on experience.
+We will accept applicants who do not have a four-year degree and have processes in place to determine qualifications based on experience and relevant professional experience.
 This is handled on a case-by-case basis.
 Contact the Coordinator for further details.

 Can you tell me more about the dual-concentration option?

 If you are interested in deepening your study in another genre after completing two years in the program, you may consider applying to the dual-concentration.
 This is a unique opportunity afforded to very few students.
 Dual-concentration applicants will complete an additional, accelerated year of study in the second genre of their choosing.
 In one year they will complete a new thesis in that genre, as well as all relevant course work.